decretist/Clusters/README.md

 ## Clusters

+As decided in 2 March 2018 meeting with Stan Chodorow, create samples of _dicta_ corresponding to the canons in Eichbauer's Clusters A, B, and C (Sg 673).

+Cluster A samples hand-edited from Gratian/corrections/dicta.txt.

+Need to check C.13 q.1 _d.p.c.1_ and C.14 q.1 _d.p.c.1_ against
+Melodie Harris Eichbauer's _Lectiones propriae in codice Sangallensi 673 repertae_, which is currently unavailable.

 Cluster A: 13, 14 15, 17, 19, 20, 22, 34
 Cluster B: 5, 6, 12, 16, 18, 21